grahamwwilson/CopulaGenerator/README.md

 # CopulaGenerator
-This packaged started life for the singular purpose of generating empirical copulas from a specified distribution.
-It now has some other components related to modeling 3-body decays.
+This package started life with the singular purpose of generating empirical copulas from a specified distribution.
+It now includes a related reformatting utility, and some other components related to sampling from 3-body decays.

 ## Executables
 ### Generate